arielm/Unicode/Projects/LanguageFeatures/README.md

 LanguageFeatures
 ----------------

-I was not sure about the need to specify a *language* (alongside with a *script*) so I asked [this question](http://www.mail-archive.com/harfbuzz@lists.freedesktop.org/msg03194.html) in Harfbuzz mailing list.
+I was not sure about the necessity to specify a *language* when peforming shaping with Harfbuzz so I asked [this question](http://www.mail-archive.com/harfbuzz@lists.freedesktop.org/msg03194.html) in the mailing list.
 The answer is that it can make a difference, as demonstrated in this project:

 **Russian vs Cyrillic**
 It works only for the first letter, with *Verdana.ttf* (version installed on OSX 10.8.5)